pypy/pypy/pypy/doc/coding-guide.rst

-We just maintain those changes in place, to see what is changed we have a branch called `vendor/stdlib` wich contains the unmodified cpython stdlib
+We just maintain those changes in place, to see what is changed we have a branch called `vendor/stdlib` which contains the unmodified cpython stdlib

 .. _mixed module mechanism: